 - Use your phone to take photos.
 Document the scene, the car that hit you, street signs, and crosswalk markings.
 Take photos of any injuries that are visible and any damage to clothing.

 - Talk to any witnesses.
 Get contact information so that your personal injury attorney can contact them to give testimony later.
+There is a reward program to find hit-and-run witnesses that are being implemented by the police for these kinds of incidents.

 - Exchange information with the driver involved.
 Take a photo of a driver’s license and insurance card.
 Note if they are working for a business or rideshare.
 Don’t discuss fault in the accident or your injuries.